mysteryisfun/temporal_Cross_attention/.github/instructions/git-copilot-instructuions.instructions.md

 # GitHub Copilot Instructions

 ## Project Development Guidelines
+- Always activate the conda environment before running anything on your own in terminal bash ```conda activate finetune```
+-use powershell commands to interact with the terminal

 ### Code Integrity
 - ALWAYS preserve existing functionality when adding new features